GRAVITYPulse/ccna-roadmap/05-labs/revalida.md

 username admin privilege 15 secret AdminPass123!

 ! --- Extended ACL: Restrict Sales (VLAN 10) Access ---
-!
-Permits return TCP traffic for connections initiated by IT/Management (established) !
-Denies new sessions initiated from Sales to IT (172.16.20.0/24) and Management (172.20.0.0/28) !
-Permits Sales to access all other destinations (Internet) ip access-list extended BLOCK-SALES-TO-IT-MGMT permit tcp 192.168.10.0 0.0.0.255 172.16.20.0 0.0.0.255 established permit tcp 192.168.10.0 0.0.0.255 172.20.0.0 0.0.0.15 established
+ip access-list extended BLOCK-SALES-TO-IT-MGMT permit tcp 192.168.10.0 0.0.0.255 172.16.20.0 0.0.0.255 established
+ permit tcp 192.168.10.0 0.0.0.255 172.20.0.0 0.0.0.15 established